SFU-CMPT-201/a7-pub/README.md

 As a side note, it is generally not a good idea to allocate a buffer and return it inside a function.
 It is much better to receive an allocated buffer as an argument, fill it, and return it.
 This makes it clear which function needs to take care of buffer allocation, deallocation, and errors.
-In the above program, this responsibility is spread across both `main()` and `readUserIput()`, which makes it difficult for a programmer to mentally keep track.
+In the above program, this responsibility is distributed across both `main()` and `readUserIput()`, which makes it difficult for a programmer to mentally keep track.

 ### Use after free, double free, and null pointer dereference

-*Use after free* refers to a case where you free a previously-allocated memory block then access it again by mistake. *Double free* refers to a case where you free a previously-allocated memory block and then free it again by mistake. *Null pointer dereference* refers to a case where you use a null pointer by mistake as if it had a regular address value.
+*Use after free* refers to a case where you free a previously-allocated memory block and then access it again by mistake. *Double free* refers to a case where you free a previously-allocated memory block and then free it again by mistake. *Null pointer dereference* refers to a case where you use a null pointer by mistake as if it had a regular address value.
 All of these are *undefined behavior* and common sources of bugs and security vulnerabilities.
-It is absolutely critical to avoid these issues when you write software.
+It is absolutely critical to avoid these issues when you write your code.

 To experiment with one of the problems, use after free, create a file named `use_after_free.c` and also add a Makefile target with the same name `use_after_free`.
 Enable `AddressSanitizer` for Clang